jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Operation-Guide/Monitoring/Monitoring.md

 Currently, there are six types of monitoring: Memory Usage, Memory Utilization Rate, Intranet Inbound and Outbound Traffic, QPS, Hit Ratio, and the Number of Instance Keys:

-1. Log in to the [Redis Console](https://redis-console.jdcloud.com/redis) to locate the target instance.
+1. Log in to the [JCS for Redis Console](https://redis-console.jdcloud.com/redis) to locate the target instance.

 2. Click **Instance Name** to go to the details of the instance page.